If you knew better, you’d do better. Yet, most of us have to learn the hard way — we have to fail once or twice before getting it right.

 You can give them a link that takes them directly to your contact page (or whatever page on your site has your contact info) so that they can send an email or fill out a form instead of making a phone call.

-All you want your readers to be able to contact you quickly, so make sure to include that information in your follow-up emails.
+You want your readers to be able to contact you quickly, so make sure to include that information in your follow-up emails.

 6. Provide A Strong Call-To-Action (CTA).